Ephfullstack/Complimentr-app-python/README.md

 This application is meant to be used with the [Introduction to APIs course](https://github.com/craigsdennis/intro-to-apis-course).

+You can visit it by [clicking here](https://ephfullstack-complimentr.glitch.me )!

 ## Use this on Glitch

 [Remix on Glitch](https://glitch.com/edit/#!/import/git?url=https://github.com/craigsdennis/intro-to-apis-flask)